OWASP/pysap/README.md

 Documentation
 -------------

-Documentation is available at [pythonhosted.org](https://pythonhosted.org/pysap/).
+Documentation is available at [Read the Docs](https://pysap.readthedocs.io/en/latest/).

 License